dovecot/documentation/docs/core/config/mailbox/formats/mbox.md

 As an alternative, it is possible to configure Dovecot to store all mailboxes in a single directory with hierarchical levels separated by a dot.
-This can be configured by adding `:LAYOUT=maildir++` to the mail location.
+This can be configured by adding [[setting,mailbox_list_layout,maildir++]] to the mail location.
 There are, however, some further considerations when doing this; see [child folders](#child-folders) for some examples.

 ### Control Files